-Special commission income and expense - Special commission income and expense for all special commission earning/bearing financial instruments, are recognised in the consolidated income statement on the effective yield basis.
+Special commission income and expense for all special commission earning/bearing financial instruments, are recognised in the consolidated income statement on the effective yield basis.
 The effective yield is the rate that discounts the estimated future cash payments and receipts through the expected life of the financial asset or liability (or, where appropriate, a shorter period) to the carrying amount of the financial asset or liability.
 When calculating the effective special commission rate, the Group estimates future cash flows considering all contractual terms of the financial instrument but not future credit losses.